When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Benefits of Drinking Tea During Pregnancy

-1. It Can Help Keep You Hydrated
+1. It Helps Keep You Hydrated

 Take caution since highly caffeinated teas can have a diuretic effect, which means they can make you urinate more often and, in turn, cause dehydration if consumed in large amounts.
 Avoid brewing your tea for a long time since that can raise the caffeine level, and remember that black and oolong teas are known to contain the most caffeine.
 Herbal teas are mostly caffeine-free and tend to be better for hydration.